 5. The Music Teacher (1988)

 Dallayrac enters his two sister students to sing on his behalf, ensuring to train them rigorously first.
 It's intense work, but so were most lessons back in the day!
-And worth it for the payoff.
+And it's worth it for the payoff.

 Gérard Corbiau's sophisticated Belgian drama was nominated for Best Foreign Language Film at the Oscars, catering to the more refined audience members with a taste for culture and high art (like opera itself).